mas-bandwidth/gafferongames/content/post/sending_large_blocks_of_data.md

             serialize_bits( stream, chunkId, 16 );
             serialize_int( stream, numSlices, 1, MaxSlicesPerChunk );
             for ( int i = 0; i &lt; numSlices; ++i )
+            {
                 serialize_bool( stream, acked[i] ); return true; } };
             }
+        }
     };

 Acks are short for 'acknowledgments'.
 So an ack for slice 100 means the receiver is _acknowledging_ that it has received slice 100.
-This is critical information for the sender because not only does it let the sender determine when all slices have been received so it knows when to stop, it also allows the sender to target bandwidth more efficiently by only resending slices that haven't been acked yet.
+This is critical information for the sender because not only does it let the sender determine when all slices have been received so it knows when to stop, it also allows the sender to target bandwidth more efficiently by only sending slices that haven't been acked yet.

 Looking a bit deeper into the ack packet, at first glance it seems a bit _redundant_ that we send acks for all slices in every packet.
 Why are we doing this?
 Well, ack packets are sent over UDP so there is no guarantee that all ack packets are going to get through and you certainly don't want a desync between the sender and the receiver regarding which slices are acked.

-So we need some reliability for acks, but we don't want to implement an _ack system for acks_, because that would be a huge pain in the ass.
+So we need some reliability for acks, but we don't want to implement an _ack system for acks_ because that would be a huge pain in the ass.
 Since the worst case ack bitfield is just 256 bits or 32 bytes, we just send the entire state of all acked slices in each ack packet.
-When the ack packet is received, we consider a slice to be acked the instant when an ack packet comes in with that slice marked as acked and locally that slice is not seen as acked yet.
+When the ack packet is received, we consider a slice to be acked the instant an ack packet comes in with that slice marked as acked and locally that slice is not seen as acked yet.

-This last step, biasing in the direction of non-acked to ack, like a fuse getting blown, and ignoring any ack packet that says a slice n that the sender already thinks is acked is not acked, means we also handle out of order delivery of ack packets.
+This last step, biasing in the direction of non-acked to ack, like a fuse getting blown, and ignoring any ack packet that says a slice n that the sender already thinks is acked is not acked, means we can handle out of order delivery of ack packets.

 ## Sender Implementation